-As a director, you are a leader.
-As a leader, you are responsible for the actions and inactions of your company, its successes and its failures, its culture and its decisions.
+As a director, you are responsible for the actions and inactions of your company, its successes and its failures, its culture and its decisions.
 To lead the company well, you need to know what is happening in the company and in its environment.
 Here are 5 essential agenda items for good governance in any organisation.

-If actions are repeatedly missed, you can ask the company secretary to keep the original date of the action on the minutes.
-That way you can look into why an action repeatedly remains incomplete and you can address it.
+If actions are repeatedly missed, you can ask the company secretary to keep the original date of the action in the minutes.
+That way, as a board, you can look into why an action repeatedly remains incomplete, and you can address it.

 2. Accounts